 Some recent and good resources for Pinterest:

-How to integrate Social Media with your Website
+How to integrate Social Media on your Website

 There's no doubt that increasing followers will help get your social posts seen by more people.
 But beware: this isn't as big of a deal as it once was.